Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_meetcute_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_meetcute_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_meetcute_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_meetcute_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_meetcute_distance_ - Default: 1400 - The maximum distance between two players to be considered 'touching'.\
 _randomat_meetcute_swap_delay_ - Default: 5 - The minimum delay (in seconds) between swaps.